ag-pacier/pollutionclient_rs/README.md

 OpenWeatherMaps pollution API Rust Client

 # Description
 This is a self contained crate designed to run within a container (non-root).
 When configured appropriately, via a TOML configuration file or environmental variables, it will regularly pull air quality and pollutant information from OpenWeatherMaps pollution API and write it to an InfluxDB that you designate.
-Currently, only non-cloud InfluxDBs are supported.

 # Before you begin
 If you don't already have one, create an account with OpenWeatherMaps at https://home.openweathermap.org/users/sign_up <br>
 Once signed up, generate an API key and give the system roughly 4 hours to allow your key access.

 Create an InfluxDB database with an appropriate name.
-Create a user for that DB that has write permissions (read permissions are not required).
+Create a user or token for that DB that has write permissions (read permissions are not required).

 # Recommended Setup
 Clone the repository and build the image as you see fit using the included Dockerfile.